BoringCode/RedditNotifier/README.md

 A simple addon for Firefox that alerts you to new unread messages on [reddit](http://reddit.com/).

+This addon is written with the Firefox [Addon SDK](https://wiki.mozilla.org/Labs/Jetpack).

 ###Features

 - Toolbar button to allow easy access to your reddit inbox.